GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 ### ⬆️ Improved

 ### ✅ Added
-- Made `AttachmentDialogFragment` public.
+- Made `AttachmentSelectionDialogFragment` public.
 Use `newInstance` to create instances of this Fragment.

 ### ⚠️ Changed